fiendish/rhyming_is_easy/README.md

 ```
 Pareidolia, in this place,
-crafted from some stars and pipe.
+made from metal stars and pipe.
 If I told ya', it's a face,
 you'd agree that I am right.
 How we see it, who can say.
 Maybe it's a trick of light.

-Or maybe our brains work this way
+or Maybe our brains work this way
-to dodge the wall man's slanted bite.
+to Dodge the wall man's slanted bite.
 ```

 <br clear="both">